Lemon-Chad/NupizLang/vm/libraries/vec/DOCS.md

 Inserts the given element at the index provided in the vector, shifting all elements including the element already at the index to the right.

+## set

+`set(vector, ele, index)`

+Sets the element at the index provided in the vector to the new given element.

 ## remove

 `remove(vector, index)`